Why keep writing?

 1. "Writing to learn": I believe that writing is a great way to learn.

 4. Learning to let go.
 Clicking that "publish" button might not mean much.
-After all, I can most probably count on one hand the readers of this post.
+After all, I can probably count on one hand the readers of this post.
 Still, it feels like a massive hurdle.
 And because "caring less what others think" is a personal goal of mine, writing and pressing publish aligns well with that.
 The uncomfort is just proof that I still care too much.

-Not a great list, but enough to keep me at it for now.
+I know, not a great list, but enough to keep me at it for now.

 "Writing is easy.
 You only need to stare at a blank piece of paper until drops of blood form on your forehead"

-Gene Fowler
+– Gene Fowler